itiden/statamic-backup/docs/drivers.md

 - `restore()`: In this method, you should implement the logic to restore your data, the `$path` path/to/backup/key, where key is what getKey returns.

-- `backup()`: Here, you should implement the logic to create a backup of your data and add it to the `ZipArchive` instance `$zip`.
+- `backup()`: Here, you should implement the logic to create a backup of your data and add it to the `Zipper` instance `$zip`.
 This method is responsible for adding data to the backup archive.
-You should also prefix all paths with the key.
+You should also prefix all paths with the key. `Zipper` is a wrapper around `ZipArchive` with some convenience methods, you can access the `ZipArchive` with the `getArchive` method.

 ## Step 2: Configure Your Backup